16 FAQs about selling your shares back to your company.

 4. What shareholder resolutions are required?

-For a private company, the nature of the shareholder resolution depends on whether the share buy back is for the purposes of, or pursuant to, an employees' share scheme or not.
+For a private company, the nature of the shareholder resolution depends on whether the share buy-back is for the purposes of, or pursuant to, an employees' share scheme or not.

-Where an off-market purchase of shares is not for the purposes of or pursuant to an employees' share scheme the terms of the purchase contract will need to be authorised by an ordinary resolution of the shareholders (more than 50% of the votes cast must be in favour of the resolution – although the shareholder (or his proxy) whose shares are being bought back cannot exercise the votes attached to those shares).
+Where an off-market purchase of shares is not for the purposes of or pursuant to an employees' share scheme the terms of the purchase contract will need to be authorised by an ordinary resolution of the shareholders (more than 50% of the votes cast must be in favour of the resolution - although the shareholder (or their proxy) whose shares are being bought back cannot exercise the votes attached to those shares).
 If the resolution is being put to a meeting, the contract has to be available for inspection at least 15 days before the meeting, and at the meeting itself.
 If it is being passed by a written resolution, in lieu of a meeting, it must be sent with or before the written resolution is sent.
-The contract can be approved before it is signed – while it is still a draft - or it can be signed, but made conditional on subsequent approval by the shareholders.
+The contract can be approved before it is signed - while it is still a draft - or it can be signed, but made conditional on subsequent approval by the shareholders.

-However, where the buy back is for the purposes of or pursuant to an employees' share scheme a company can buy back its own shares if purchases of own shares for those purposes have been generally authorised by an ordinary resolution of the shareholders.
-This means that a company can carry out multiple buy backs of its own shares for the purposes of or pursuant to an employees' share scheme without having to get each individual buy back contract approved by shareholder resolution, provided the shareholders have passed the relevant ordinary resolution.
+However, where the buy-back is for the purposes of or pursuant to an employees' share scheme a company can buy back its own shares if purchases of own shares for those purposes have been generally authorised by an ordinary resolution of the shareholders.
+This means that a company can carry out multiple buy-backs of its own shares for the purposes of or pursuant to an employees' share scheme without having to get each individual buy-back contract approved by shareholder resolution, provided the shareholders have passed the relevant ordinary resolution.

 If the company is purchasing shares out of capital (see 8), an additional special resolution is required to approve this.